Estimating Privacy Leakage of Augmented Contextual Knowledge in Language Models: Experimental Evaluations

-\textbf{Context size effect.} Additionally, we measured the effect of the context size $|D|$ on average context influence on responses $\mathbb{E}[f_{\text{Mem}}(p_\theta)]$, ROGUE-L score, and FactKB for CID using OPT-1.3B.
-In this setup, we restrict the model to only the first $|D|$ tokens of context for generation and calculating context influence and hallucination.
-Shown in Figure \ref{fig:abal_context_size}, we observe that when the context is extremely small ($\leq 32)$ then the LLM is substantially less influenced by the context.
-The context may not contain enough relevant information to help the model, and hence, it must rely on its prior knowledge, as demonstrated by the lower FactKB.
-However, as we increase the context size from 32 to 256, the model becomes more influenced by the context and improves response quality via moderate increases in ROUGE-L scores.
-After $|D| \geq 256$, the model maintains a relatively constant level of context influence, but the model's generations are more faithful to the context (larger FactKB).
+\textbf{Context size $|D|$.} Additionally, we measured the effect of the context size $|D|$ on context influence for CID using OPT-1.3B.
+In this setup, we restrict the model to only the first $|D|$ tokens of context for generation and calculating context influence.
+Shown in Figure \ref{fig:context_size}, we observe that when the context is extremely small ($\leq 32)$, then the LM is substantially less influenced by the context.
+The context may not contain enough relevant information to help the model, and hence, it must rely on its parametric knowledge.
+However, as we increase the context size from 32 to 256, the model becomes more influenced by the context.
+After $|D| \geq 256$, the model maintains a relatively constant level of context influence.
+Hence, truncating the context has marginal affect on context privacy unless the size of the context is substantially reduced.

-\textbf{Response Length influenced by context.} Lastly, we measured how far along the prior generation (the size of $\mathbf{y}_{<t})$ affects how much OPT-1.3B is influenced by the context when generating the next token.
-More precisely, we measure the average context influence of the next token at the $t$-th position $f_{\text{Mem}}(p_{\theta}, D, D', \mathbf{x}, \textbf{y}_{<t}, y_t)$ over all generations.
+\textbf{Response position $y_t$.} Lastly, we measured how far along the prior generation (the size of $\mathbf{y}_{<t})$ affects how much OPT-1.3B is influenced by the context when generating the next token.
+More precisely, we measure the average context influence of the next token at the $t$-th position $\tau_{|D|}(p_{\theta}, D, \mathbf{x}, \mathbf{y}_{<t}, y_t)$ over all generations.
 As shown in Figure \ref{fig:gen_len_analysis}, we observe that the first 10 generated tokens by the model are influenced by the context the most.
 This is intuitive as the initial response generated by the model is small and nascent; hence, it must rely on the context more for the next token generations.
-But as the generated response size increases $|\mathbf{y}_t|$, the model relies less on the context and more on its prior knowledge $\theta$ and the current generated response $\mathbf{y}_{<t}$ for generating the next token $y_t$.
+But as the generated response size increases $|\mathbf{y}_t|$, the model can rely more on its parametric knowledge $\theta$ and the current generated response $\mathbf{y}_{<t}$ for generating the next token $y_t$.
+Thus, one can design privacy-preserving solutions that adopt an adaptive privacy level, where the privacy level is strict during the beginning of generating tokens, then is relaxed as more tokens are generated.

-\subsection{Token $n$-gram influence of Context}
+\subsection{Token $n$-gram Influence of Context}